fouched/docker/artemis/README.md

 # Artemis README
-This project contains the required files to run 3 networked instances of Artemis.
+This project contains the required files to run 3 networked instances of Apache Artemis.
 Essentially providing an environment to test things like bridges.

 ## How to